MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/ios-to-uwp-root.md

 ---
-description: Move from iOS to UWP
 Search.SourceType: Video
 title: Move from iOS to UWP
-ms.assetid: 7a05751d-02df-4240-9ba5-d95f65a7a9c5
-ms.date: 02/08/2017
-ms.topic: article
+description: Learn about the tools available to help an iOS developer expand their user base to include Windows 10 and the Universal Windows Platform (UWP). ms.assetid: 7a05751d-02df-4240-9ba5-d95f65a7a9c5 ms.date: 02/08/2017 ms.topic: article